LGUG2Z/komorebi/README.md

 There is also a process in place for graceful, non-breaking, deprecation of configuration options that are no longer required.

-## License

-`komorebi` is licensed under the [Komorebi 1.0.0 license](./LICENSE.md), which is a fork of the [PolyForm Strict 1.0.0 license](https://polyformproject.org/licenses/strict/1.0.0).
-On a high level this means that you are free to do whatever you want with `komorebi` for personal use other than redistribution, or distribution of new works (ie. hard-forks) based on the software.

-Anyone is free to make their own fork of `komorebi` with changes intended either for personal use or for integration back upstream via pull requests.

-The [Komorebi 1.0.0 License](./LICENSE.md) does not permit any kind of commercial use.

-A dedicated license and EULA will be introduced in 2025 for both commercial and noncommercial organizations.

-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information about how code contributions to `komorebi` are licensed.

 # Development

 If you use IntelliJ, you should enable the following settings to ensure that code generated by macros is recognised by